Below are a couple of landscaping tips for summer.

 Fertilizing is the cheapest and easiest way to make a big impact on your lawn.

 Without fertilizer, most turf-grasses will struggle to maintain their vigor and color.
-Fertilizing increases growth, color, vigor, hardiness, thickens the grass and is the mainstay of having a rich dark lawn.
-If you opt to feed your lawn only 1 2 times a year, youre starving your lawn.
+Fertilizing increases growth, color, vigor, hardiness, thickens the grass, and is the mainstay of having a rich dark lawn.
+If you opt to feed your lawn only 1 2 times a year, you’re starving your lawn.
 A steady, regular diet is required.
-While fertilizing alone will not provide for a perfect lawn, it is one the five most important parts of lawn care.
+While fertilizing alone will not provide for a perfect lawn, it is one of the five most important parts of lawn care.

-Warm season grasses require more fertilizer than cool season grasses.
-For example, Bermuda lawns will need 1 pound of Nitrogen per month of growing season to spread rapidly and keep a deep, dark color.
+Warm-season grasses require more fertilizer than cool-season grasses.
+For example, Bermuda lawns will need 1 pound of Nitrogen per month of the growing season to spread rapidly and keep a deep, dark color.
 This will mean two or three more applications than Fescue lawns.

 One last thing to remember is that early fall is the most important time of year to fertilize your lawn.
 It ensures your lawn stays healthy through tougher, colder winter months.